School Science Lessons

 African nutmeg, (Monodora myristica), calabash nutmeg, Jamaica nutmeg, lush crown, huge, purple to deep green huge oblong leaves, fragrant blooms dangle on long cords, heavily waxy flowers, large woody syncarp fruit filled with aromatic pulp. large pungent seeds in the pulp used like nutmeg to flavour food or as folk medicine, West Africa, Annonaceae

-Monodora myristica, African nutmeg, Daleys Fruit Tree Nursery
+Monodora myristica, African nutmeg, Daleys Fruit Trees

 See diagram: Jambolan.